System integration for beginners: How to make your programs understand each other

 That's the risk of being connected by fragile wires.
 The business seems to be under control, but in reality it depends on solutions that are difficult to sustain.
 IBM shows it from another angle: when data is isolated, there are inconsistencies, duplication, delays in accessing information and systems that simply have problems communicating.

-In business, this feels fast.
-Something is being sold without real stock.
-A customer appears duplicated.
-A price is updated on one channel and not on another.
-An order comes in, but it doesn't arrive in time at the system that was supposed to process it.
-At Weavee, we explain it without hesitation in retail system integration: Without integration, information arrives late, tasks are duplicated, and the customer experience is fragmented.
+In business, this quickly becomes evident.
+Something is sold without actual stock.
+A customer record is duplicated.
+A price is updated on one channel but not another.
+An order comes in, but it doesn't reach the system meant to process it in time.
+At Weavee, we explain it plainly in retail system integration: Without integration, information arrives late, tasks are duplicated, and the customer experience is fragmented.

 Do you want to take the first step?